What is the Dominga Project?

 The plant will be connected to the seaport boarding terminal through three 26-kilometer underground pipelines that will carry water and iron.

-A desalination plant that will allow us to operate with seawater in all our processes, in addition to delivering 5 Liters per second of desalinated water, available to be processed to drinking water to the Commune of La Higuera.
+A desalination plant that will allow us to operate with seawater in all our processes, in addition to delivering 5 Liters per second of desalinated water, available to be processed to drinking water for the Commune of La Higuera.

 Discovery of the Iron, Copper and Gold deposit in the commune of La Higuera, Coquimbo Region.

 Andes Iron buys 100% of the Dominga Project from Minería Activa.

 Andes Iron initiates a participatory process in the La Higuera Commune to inform the community, respond to their concerns and receive their suggestions.

 An Environmental Impact Statement (DIA) is presented to develop Dominga North and South Prospecting activity.
 The DIA qualification process had two Addendum and obtained its environmental approval (RCA) on July 15, 2011.
 The preparation of local young people for their participation in the work associated with the Dominga Prospecting activity begins.

 The Regional Commission for the Use of the Coastal Border (CRUBC) grants Project Dominga the maritime concession for the port in the bay of Totoralillo Norte.

 The Environmental Impact Study (EIA) for the Dominga Seaport Mining Project is submitted to the SEA for evaluation.